 The Lower School introduces a wider programme of learning and opportunities to discover where natural talents and abilities lie.
 In Year 3 the boys will experience specialist teachers for different curriculum subjects.
 It is important in the first year of the Prep School that they are taught by their form tutor for Mathematics and English but they will also have specialists for Science, Art and Humanities as well as the subject specialists they have enjoyed in Pre-Prep for PE, Games, Music, French and Swimming.

 As they progress into Year 4 they will enjoy more subject specialists for Mathematics and English too.
-PSHCE is taught from Year 3 and Latin and DT are introduced in Year 5.
+PSHE is taught from Year 3 and DT is introduced in Year 5.

 Through our Year 3 Music Scheme we encourage boys to take up an instrument and sing in a choir.
 We also view sport as integral to a good education, and teams of all ages and many levels take part in inter-school fixtures in soccer, rugby, cricket, swimming and athletics.